When I arrived in San Francisco…

 We were told that a client could get a volunteer if he or she had about 6 months to live.

-The Practical Support Volunteer would help with cleaning, doing laundry, shopping etc. – to save time for the client to do other things.
+The Practical Support Volunteer would help with cleaning, doing laundry, shopping etc. – to save time for the client to do other things, so called quality time.

-The Emotional Support Volunteer would be there for a certain amount of time per week, to help the client.
+The Emotional Support Volunteer would be there for a certain amount of time per week, to be there, to listen, and help.

-One thing that happened during the presentation, was that we who were visiting were asked to introduce ourselves, and one man in the audience turned out to be a Swedish man, working for the Swedish church.
+One thing that happened during the presentation, was that we who were visiting were asked to introduce ourselves, and one man in the audience turned out to be a Swedish man, working for the Swedish church,Sten L.

-He said he had read a book I had written 10 years earlier about dying patients in Sweden and at a hospice in England, and that was a pleasant surprise.
-He later turned out to be a good help at San Francisco General Hospital, SFGH.
+He also turned out to have read a book I had written 10 years earlier about dying patients in Sweden and at a hospice in England, and that was a pleasant surprise.
+He later turned out to be a good help at San Francisco General Hospital.

 But back to SHANTI.